plone/documentation/docs/developer-guide/deprecation.md

 (developer-deprecation-label)=

-# Implement deprecations
+# Deprecate code

-This chapter describes how to enable deprecation warnings and best practices for implementing deprecations in Plone, Zope, and Python.
+This chapter describes how to enable deprecation warnings and best practices for deprecating code in Plone, Zope, and Python.

 ```{seealso}
 For background on deprecation philosophy and use cases, see {doc}`/conceptual-guides/deprecation`.